Apex Wildlife and Leisure Park

 Friends of Apex Park Improvements Group (API)

-The Friends Of Apex Park have recently become a fully constituted group to enable them to apply for grants for future developments in the park.
+The Friends Of Apex Park are a fully constituted group which enables them to apply for grants for future developments in the park.

 Information on Apex Park is also to be found on the web-site